pymupdf/PyMuPDF-Optional-Material/docs/faq.rst

  print pdf.Info
  # do further processing

-With the command line utility ``pdftk`` (`available <https://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/>`_ for Windows only, but reported to also run under `Wine <https://www.winehq.org/>`_) a similar result can be achieved, see `here <http://www.overthere.co.uk/2013/07/22/improving-pypdf2-with-pdftk/>`_.
-However, you must invoke it as a separate process via ``subprocess.Popen``, using stdin and stdout as communication vehicles.
+With the command line utility *pdftk* (`available <https://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/>`_ for Windows only, but reported to also run under `Wine <https://www.winehq.org/>`_) a similar result can be achieved, see `here <http://www.overthere.co.uk/2013/07/22/improving-pypdf2-with-pdftk/>`_.
+However, you must invoke it as a separate process via *subprocess.Popen*, using stdin and stdout as communication vehicles.

 How to Split Single Pages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 This deals with splitting up pages of a PDF in arbitrary pieces.
 For example, you may have a PDF with *Letter* format pages which you want to print with a magnification factor of four: each page is split up in 4 pieces which each go to a separate PDF page in *Letter* format again::

-    '''
+    """
     Create a PDF copy with split-up pages (posterize)
     ---------------------------------------------------
     License: GNU GPL V3